devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 `rmdir demo`{{execute}} It deletes the directory with the name demo

-To delete them recursively we use
+To delete them recursively we use -r option.